infinitered/react-native-mlkit/packages/docusaurus/docs/contribute/creating-a-new-app.md

 an a normal app and follow the installation instructions for the module(s) you wish to use.
 :::

+## Working inside the monorepo

+React native does not play well with monorepos out of the box.
 Creating a new app inside the monorepo requires a little extra config.

+### Create a new app

 1. **From the project root** create the new app: